vinceh121/CNED-Mediatek/README.md

 SandCastle has been abandoned since 2012.

 Therefore, the following components were used instead:
- - GTK# as a UI framework
+ - GTKSharp as a UI framework
  - MySqlConnector as DBMS connector
  - Nullsoft Scriptable Install System as installer framework
  - Doxygen as API doc generator